Vietnamese Holidays and Celebrations

 Come celebrate Vietnamese Holidays with these articles, photographs, crafts and resources.

 The most important holiday celebrated in Vietnam, and indeed by Vietnamese people worldwide, is Tet, the Vietnamese New Year.
 Tet is commonly described as Christmas, Thanksgiving and your birthday all celebrated at once.
 The second most celebrated Vietnamese holiday is the Mid-Autumn Festival.
 This celebration honors the harvest time and family.
 There are many other Vietnamese holidays, religious and non-religious, wide-spread and local, influenced by Chinese culture or unique to Vietnam.
-Most Families of Children from Vietnam chapters celebrate both Tet and Tet Trung Thu, either with their local Vietnamese community organizations or independently.
+A great way to celebrate Tet is to attend a Tet festival sponsored by your local vietnamese American community.
+Or you can incorporate parts of Tet into your family traditions.
+Many families celebrate these holidays with their local adoption or Families with Children Adopted from Vietnam group, either with their local Vietnamese community organizations or independently.